fedapay/fedapay-cli/README.md

   $ fedapay logs <operation> [options]

 OPTIONS
-  -h, --help                 Help for logs command --api-key=api-key          Your API key to use for the command --environment=environment  [default: sandbox] FedaPay Api environment
+  -h, --help                 Help for logs command.
+  --api-key=api-key          Your API key to use for the command --environment=environment  [default: sandbox] FedaPay Api environment